 This is why measuring the costs versus the profits from sustainable business practices can be so hard to measure.
 If you can recycle some of your waste for reuse in house or make a secondary product with it, you will be even better off and those profits are easier to see.
 Gasoline, bran, cornstarch: all of these byproducts were waste that was resold as its own material and became new industries themselves.

 Even if you can’t see the immediate impact, the consequences are still there.
-Sustainable and earth-friendly business practices may carry unforeseen positive consequences for your company twenty or fifty years down the line.
+Sustainable, earth-friendly, and green business practices may carry unforeseen positive consequences for your company twenty or fifty years down the line.

 By dealing directly with other Eco-friendly companies through the course of doing business, you are helping to establish a better future and more robust supply chain that will insulate your company better again whatever the future brings.